Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Step 5: Add Color Inside Birds

-We like to make these birds in the order of the rainbow or with primary and secondary colors like a simple color wheel.
-Kids can color the beak a different color of their choice.
+We like to make these birds in rainbow order or in primary and secondary colors, like a simple color wheel.
+Kids can color the beak any color they choose.

 If using the washable marker technique, trace inside the black lines with a washable red to start.
 Add enough marker so that when you add water with a small brush, it turns into “paint”.